Coronavirus: Should You Stop Trying to Conceive Because of COVID-19?

 - The pandemic may restrict access to prenatal care

+If you were trying to conceive, should that change because of the coronavirus pandemic?
 In the last few weeks, news of coronavirus — and anxiety about what the global pandemic means to our lives and health — has claimed nearly every waking hour.
 There is tremendous uncertainty in everything these days, and that’s especially true if you’re trying to conceive or have a baby already on the way.

 Does coronavirus affect your ability to get pregnant?
 Should you stop trying to conceive at a time like this?
 Read on for a breakdown of up-to-the-minute information on everything that doctors and scientists know so far about COVID-19 — as the disease caused by coronavirus is known — and its possible effect on fertility and maternal and fetal health.
 We’re here to arm you with information so you can decide whether you want to stop trying to conceive.